rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

 ##### Hosted Mender Service

-The above steps are for self-managed Open Source Mender Management Server on GCP,Mender also provides fully managed [Hosted Mender service](https://mender.io/signup) .
+The above steps are for self-managed Open Source Mender Management Server on GCP, Mender also provides fully managed [Hosted Mender service](https://mender.io/signup) .

 The next section describes how to build a Yocto Project image for a raspberry Pi3 device.